 Contents:

-STP – an ftp client for the Apple II.
+STP – an FTP client for the Apple II.
 This is a simple FTP client that can connect anonymously or using a login to an (S)FTP server.
-It will allow you to list directories, change directories, get files and put files.
+It will allow you to list directories, change directories, get files, put files, and download floppy images.
 If you download an AppleSingle binary file, it will be saved executable so that you can BRUN it.

 telnet – a… telnet client for the Apple 2.
 It will allow you to connect to anything plain text, as long as you know the protocol.
 It has basic working vt100 emulation, which means you can connect to interactive shells and perform system administration like in the 1990’s.
 Note: the proxy doesn’t (yet) ship with telnetd.